aerospike/aerospike-client-python/doc/client.rst

         Read multiple records.

-        If a list of bins is not provided, return all the bins for each record.
+        If a list of bin names is not provided, return all the bins for each record.

-        If a list of bins is provided, return only these bins for the given list of records.
+        If a list of bin names is provided, return only these bins for the given list of records.

-        If an empty list of bins is provided, only the metadata of each record will be returned.
+        If an empty list of bin names is provided, only the metadata of each record will be returned.
         Each ``BatchRecord.record`` in ``BatchRecords.batch_records`` will only be a 2-tuple ``(key, meta)``.

-        :param list keys: The keys of the records to fetch.
+        :param list keys: The key tuples of the records to fetch.
-        :param list bins: List of bins to fetch for each record.
+        :param list[str] bins: List of bin names to fetch for each record.
         :param dict policy_batch: See :ref:`aerospike_batch_policies`.

         :return: an instance of :class:`BatchRecords <aerospike_helpers.batch.records>`.